Hussein-Sbeiti/Projects/Project#3/README.md

-Here is a README file based on the contents of your notebook:

 Credit Card Fraud Detection and Analysis

 This project uses a credit card fraud detection dataset to implement various machine learning techniques for data preprocessing, classification, and clustering.
 The goal is to identify and analyze fraudulent transactions effectively.